 Just like humans, dogs are not immune from arthritis.
-As your dog ages, he becomes more prone to this ailment.
-Pets with little or no exercise and those facing overweight issues have increased chances of arthritis.
-Though you can’t do anything to stop this from happening, you can, however, do steps to ease the pain.
+As your dog ages, they become prone to this stubborn ailment.
+Pets with little or no exercise and those facing weight issues have increased chances of arthritis.
+Whatever the case, once it has set in, you can definitely take steps to ease your dog’s pain.

 Dogs with arthritis need to be checked by a veterinarian.
 This way, treatment can be administered before the condition worsens.
 Pain medications may be prescribed to help ease the pain.
-There are many medications available in the market for arthritis.
-The type you choose would depend on the severity of your dog’s arthritis and your veterinarian’s prescription.
+There are many medications available in the market for arthritis such as Rimadyl.
+The type you choose would depend on the severity of your dog’s arthritis and your veterinarian’s carefully chosen prescription.

 What Can I Give My Dog for Arthritis?
 Answer: Many Different Options